On Computational Complexity Reduction Methods for Kalman Filter Extensions: Introduction

-In this survey, we study different methods to optimize the computation of the state estimation with \acp{KFE} by exploiting the structure of the state transition and measurement models.
-We assume that the reader is familiar with the basics of \acp{KFE}.
-The presented algorithms are such that the result is exact when applied to a situation where the \ac{KF} produces the exact result.
-We give the algorithms in a general form so that they can be applied to as wide a range of problems as possible, but still in a form that they are easy to implement.
-Some of the surveyed algorithms in the original sources are given only for a certain \ac{KFE}.
-The general notation used in this survey allows the optimizations to be implemented for different \acp{KFE}.
-In the literature, there is not a similar unified presentation of different optimization methods.
+We present the algorithms in a general form so that they can be applied to as wide a range of problems as possible, but still in a form that they are easy to implement.
+Some of the algorithms in the original sources are given only for a certain \ac{KFE}; the general notation used in this tutorial allows the optimizations to be implemented for different \acp{KFE}.
 In addition to surveying the algorithms in the literature, we give some generalizations of the algorithms and new ways of applying the optimizations with the \acp{KFE}.
+To our knowledge, there is no similar unified presentation of optimization methods in the literature.

-A drawback of \acp{KFE} is that the estimate is approximated as a Gaussian, which makes the estimate inaccurate when the true posterior is far from normal. \acp{GMF} (a.k.a.
+A drawback of \acp{KFE} is that, because of the Gaussian approximation on which the algorithm is based, the estimate \uus{addis}{is} inaccurate when the true posterior is far from normal. \acp{GMF} (a.k.a.
 Gaussian sum filters) use a sum of normal densities to estimate the probability distributions and can approximate any probability density function~\cite{Sorenson_Alspach_1971}.
 Because \acp{GMF} use several \acp{KFE} the computational load is larger than with algorithms that use only one Gaussian.
-The optimizations in this survey can be applied also in the \acp{GMF} for state propagation and update of individual components.
+The optimizations in this tutorial can be applied also in the \acp{GMF} for state propagation and update of individual components.

 For implementations, we assume that a library for basic linear algebra is available.
-In many practical applications, the algorithms can be optimized further by taking the application specific structure of the matrices into account.
-Often the matrices are sparse, and the sparsity can be exploited for optimization either by hand or by implementing the algorithms with sparsity-optimized subroutines.
+In many practical applications, the algorithms can be optimized further by taking the specific structure of the matrices into account.
+If the matrices are sparse, the sparsity can be exploited for optimization either by hand or by implementing the algorithms with sparsity-optimized subroutines.
 These can be found, for example, in Sparse Basic Linear Algebra Subprograms\footnote{\url{http://math.nist.gov/spblas/}} or in Matlab\footnote{\url{http://www.mathworks.com/products/matlab/}}.
+The optimizations in matrix algebra libraries also make it impossible to provide accurate complexity estimates of the given algorithms.
+For example the naive matrix multiplication for square matrices with $n$ columns has complexity $\mathcal{O}(n^3)$ while Strassen's algorithm has complexity $\mathcal{O}(n^{2.807})$ \uus{strassen}{\cite{strassen1969gaussian,golub2012matrix}} and algorithms with smaller complexity exist, although they are faster only with very large $n$.